 The openEHR mission is in large part one of facilitating and enabling constructive change and improvement for what is recognised globally as an extremely complex and ever-changing domain.
-In recognising the need to reflect this multifaceted challenge in its own organisation and operations, openEHR has been restructured since 2019 as a self-governing Community Interest Company.
+In recognising the need to reflect this multifaceted challenge in its own organisation and operations, the openEHR Foundation has been restructured in 2019 by the addition of a self-governing UK Community Interest Company (CIC).
 This draws its membership from individuals, professional consultants, health care organisations and industry partners.
 The now extensive intellectual property embodied in the openEHR specifications is held within the openEHR Foundation.
 This, likewise, is an asset-locked body, such that the openEHR IP remains freely available under a liberal Creative Commons License.

 As we further develop the openEHR specifications and engage with clinicians, it is increasingly important to ensure that the platform benefits and is trusted by people using the health services it enables.
 At this point the openEHR architecture ensures that:

 The influence of openEHR has in no small part been due to the formal acceptance of CEN 13606 as a European and ISO standard.
 This standard, led at different stages by key members of the openEHR community, is closely patterned on many aspects of the openEHR methodology.
 Part 2 of the standard is a snapshot of the openEHR Archetype specifications (renewed in 2019).
 The openEHR Foundation has throughout worked closely with CEN, ISO, HL7, OMG and other standards organisations on EHR-related and clinical modelling standards.